 - Disk Usage: The total number of bytes consumed by all the datasets, public and private, that have been loaded into your site.
 This size represents the data as stored in Socrata, including search indexes and other representations of your data for performance, and may not equal the original size of the data you imported.

 - Bytes Out: The total number of bytes of outbound bandwidth consumed by your site.
 This is the amount of data that has been transferred to your users.

-- Views Loaded: The total number of times a dataset or filtered view has been viewed or downloaded from your site.
-Also broken down by access type.
-Several access types exist:
+- Views Loaded: The total number of times a dataset or filtered view has been requested.
+It is also broken down by access type.
+The most common types are:

 - Website: Views that occur through your actual data site

 - Social Data Player: Views that occur through embedded Social Data Players on other sites